 Failed site searches happen on every store, but how often are the happening on yours?
 Go into your Google Analytics dashboard, Behavior, and Search terms.
 From there, sort by Search Exits from high to low.
 You can change the data range to see if there are any changes.

 Any site search that’s resulting in a 100% search exit rate, or that has a Time after Search of 0:00 is likely returning irrelevant results, or perhaps no results at all.
 There’s a good chance that some of these searches are synonyms for products that you sell.
 For example, if you sell pajama tops, but “PJ tops” is not in your product data, the search engine won’t understand that these two searches are for the same items.

 There are multiple ways to fix this.
 First, in your shopping cart dashboard, you may have the option of programming synonyms.
 This is, by far, the simplest option.

 Second, you could manually add the keyword “PJ” to all pajama tops and bottoms.
 This would likely take a very long time and would require that you remember to do this with future products.
 To be clear, this is an overly simplified example, but the concept should apply to any store.

 2. Manage Redirects

-In most cases, this search will simply load a list of all products with the word “Nike” in one of their data fields.
+In most cases, this search will simply load a list of all products with the word “DeWalt” in one of their data fields.
 If this was a very common search, one of the best options would be to create a custom brand page to help guide users to the right set of products.

 This tactic can be used not only for brand pages, but for any site search that is taking users to pages that aren’t helpful.
 If your search engine doesn’t support content searches, you could use redirects to take people to your policies, shipping, and contact us pages when they search for those terms.
 There are a lot of uses for these redirects that most retailers don’t fully utilize.
 Using the report in Google Analytics mentioned earlier can help you get an idea of what redirects would be useful.